deluan/contentful-migrate/README.md

 for accessing the CMA (Contentful Management API).
 You can pass the token using the `--access-token` option or setting an environment variable called `CONTENTFUL_MANAGEMENT_ACCESS_TOKEN`

+Similarly, a default contentful space and environment id can be specified by setting the `CONTENTFUL_SPACE_ID` and `CONTENTFUL_ENV_ID` environment variables, which will be used as defaults for any command that accepts the `--space-id` and `--environment-id` options.

 ### init

 Creates the content type 'Migration' into the designated contentful space.
 This will be